 The Master of Advanced Clinical Practice is a 54-unit course offered by the Faculty of Medicine, Nursing and Health Sciences in conjunction with participating hospitals and health agencies.

-Applicants must hold a midwifery or paramedic degree or an equivalent qualification approved by the Faculty Board.
+Applicants must hold a midwifery or paramedic degree or an equivalent qualification approved by the Dean (Education).
 Registered midwives must hold a current practising certificate.

 Applicants must also:

 - be able to show that they have at least 3 years full time equivalent practice at advanced practice level in their specialty area.
 This must have been achieved within a six-year time period

 - demonstrate a commitment to, and the capacity to contribute to, innovation and leadership within their scope of practice

 - provide documentation of the employer support necessary to undertake the extended professional experience practice components of the course within their workplace or related agencies.

 Applicants will be required to provide a portfolio of evidence to enable assessment for admission.